 Military Whistleblower Reprisal Claims

 - A Service member whose claim is found not to be substantiated by the Inspector General may file an appeal with the relevant Board for Correction of Military Records or Board for Correction of Naval Records (BCM/NR) to challenge an unfavorable outcome.

 More information on the BCM/NR process can be found at:

 If the relevant BCM/NR declines to provide relief on the basis of the Service member’s whistleblower reprisal complaint, a final administrative appeal may be made to the Under Secretary of Defense for Personnel and Readiness who acts on behalf of the Secretary of Defense.

 The Office of Legal Policy accepts and reviews these appeals on behalf of the Under Secretary of Defense for Personnel and Readiness.
 No particular form is required but the applicant’s request for relief should be sent to:

-of the Under Secretary of Defense for Personnel and Readiness
+Office of the Under Secretary of Defense for Personnel and Readiness

 ATTENTION TO OFFICE OF LEGAL POLICY